ianballou/foreman_m2/README.md

 - TFTP & DHCP servers
 - Smart-Proxy plugin that has M2 among its capabilities (see link above)
+- Note: For now, ensure that the M2 smart proxy is called "proxy_m2".
+This will be addressed in the next release.
 - Working M2 installation with images imported to the M2 project in use

 ## Installation